Samuel Shumack

 Samuel Shumack (1850 - 1940) was an early Canberra pioneer and Australian farmer.
 He wrote his autobiography in the 1920s and it was published in 1967 as an account of rural living in the Canberra district.

 Shumack Street in Weetangera is named after his father, Richard Shumack.

 Early life

-Samuel Shumack was born in Mallow, County Cork, Ireland.
+Samuel Shoemack, son of Richard and Anne, was baptised on 27 July 1850 at Doneraile, county Cork, Ireland.
 He and his family moved to Australia in 1856, escaping the Irish depression.
 The family sailed in the Bermondsey, arriving in Sydney on 29 August 1856.
 Upon arrival in Sydney, six-year-old Shumack and his family together travelled the three-week journey by horse-drawn cart to the sheep station Duntroon.
 At Duntroon Shumack's father, Richard Shumack, was employed for two years by Robert Campbell.

 Life in Australia

 After two years at Duntroon, Richard Shumack took up a selection at Emu Bank (now the site of Belconnen Library).
 Samuel Shumack attended school at St John's Church school for six weeks before turning his attention to farming on the family property.
 He began work as a shepherd on his father's selection at age eight.